nf-core/rangeland/docs/usage.md

 ### Sensor Levels

 Data from different satellites can be processed within this workflow.
 Users may wish to include different satellites in preprocessing and in higher level processing.
-To control this behavior, two parameters can be set when the pipeline is launched.
-The first parameter - `sensors_level1` - controls the selection of satellites for preprocessing.
-This parameter should follow the FORCE notation for level 1 processing of satellites.
-Concretely, a string containing comma-separated satellite identifiers has to be supplied (e.g. `"LT04,LT05"` to include Landsat 4 and 5).
-Available options for satellite identifiers are:

-- `"LT04"`: Landsat 4 TM
-- `"LT05"`: Landsat 5 TM
-- `"LE07"`: Landsat 7 ETM+
-- `"LC08"`: Landsat 8 OLI
-- `"S2A"`: Sentinel-2A MSI
-- `"S2B"`: Sentinel-2B MSI

-The second parameter - `sensors_level2` - controls the selection of satellites for the higher level processing steps.
+All input imagery is preprocessed.
+The `sensors_level2` parameter controls the selection of satellites for the higher level processing steps.
 The parameter has to follow the FORCE notation for level 2 processing.
 In particular, a string containing space-separated satellite identifiers has to be supplied (e.g. `"LND04 LND05"` to include Landsat 4 and 5).
-Note that these identifiers differ from those used for the `sensors_level1` parameter.
 More details on available satellite identifiers can be found [here](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/param.html), some common options include:

 - `"LND04"`: 6-band Landsat 4 TM
 - `"LND05"`: 6-band Landsat 5 TM